galamo/yami72/readme.md

 # Homework -
 1. store the token in the relevant state
 2. Navigate to news page
-3. try to contact the token to the new request.
+3. Concat the token to new API requests.